 Enjoy some of New Zealand’s best food and wine using local ingredients.

 Days 1-3: Meet at Auckland airport for a domestic flight to Kerikeri.
-Enjoy the Bay of Islands visiting local attractions, wineries in the area.
+Enjoy the Bay of Islands visiting local attractions and wineries in the area.

 Days 4 – 6: Head South to Auckland with visits to Brick Bay Sculpture Park, Auckland Art Gallery, Sir James Wallace’s Pa Homestead and a visit to Waiheke Island to explore Connell’s Bay Sculpture Park.